Fall on Long Island means cooler weather and shorter days, but it also means fun seasonal activities such as hayrides and corn mazes.

 Not-So-Scary Kids' Days — Bayville

 Weekend afternoons at Bayville Scream Park feature a less scary version of the haunted house, as well as Halloween attractions for kids.
 The admission price includes access to the fun house, mirror maze, pumpkin bounce, pumpkin patch, Halloween train ride, and more.
-Evening haunted attractions are not suitable for children.
+Evening haunted attractions are not suitable for young children.

 Borellas Farm Stand — St. James